LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/PTU_Triggers.md

 In case

-SDL is built with any value of "DEXTENDED_POLICY" flag or without this flag at all

-and right after ignition on SDL gets OnVehcileData (`odometer`) notification from HMI
+right after ignition on

+SDL gets OnVehcileData (`odometer`) notification from HMI

+and the difference between
+* the value of the current amount of kilometers and
-and the difference between current `odometer value_2` and `odometer value_1` when the previous UpdatedPollicyTable was applied is equal or greater than to the value of `exchange_after_x_kilometers` field (`module_config` section) of policies database
+* the stored amount of kilometers when the previous UpdatedPollicyTable was applied

+is equal or greater than to the value of `exchange_after_x_kilometers` field (`module_config` section) of policies database

 SDL must